onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 The quickest way to migrate out of React is to move to Preact and their helper package called [`preact-compat`](https://github.com/developit/preact-compat).
 Preact also provides the good parts of React's API without the overhead or bloat of the framework that never really changed after it's release.
 Building on these ideas, Preact was able to excel on areas such as higher progressive web application score using lighthouse. also has better support for web components compared to React.
 Other differences also include server-side rendering and performence which is better in Preact than the original.

 ## Why
-Preact has a familar API as React using pattern like ES6 classes and Functional Components without anything else like `React.createClass`.
+Preact has a familar API as React using pattern like ES6 classes and Functional Components without anything else like `React.createClass`, `Synthetic Events`, `PropType` validations, `React.Children`, and a lot of virtual-dom optimizations.
 At the same time the team behind Preact also provides a helper package for migration from React.
-Preact is highly optimized focusing in on the key parts that makes React so great.
+Preact is highly optimized focusing in on the key parts that makes React so great while providing you with the best performance.
 This is why we think Preact is the perfect first choice when moving off of React to an MIT licensed framework.

+Preact is a 3KB alternative to native React.
+This is accomplished mostly in part to lightening up the original React API and removing the Synthetic Events, PropType validations, and the ability call React.Children.
+React provides an optional add-on called, preact-compat if any of the before mentioned features are needed.

 ## Switch to Preact with just one command line
 You can migrate from React to Preact with just one command using [`bye-react`](https://github.com/colinmcd94/bye-react).
 More specifically, this tool switches the project over to `preact-compat`, the "compatibility layer that makes React-based modules work with Preact, without any code changes".